Kyriosity/read-write/readme+/pencraft/readme+/opuses/LN-view.md

 &nbsp;&nbsp;&nbsp;&nbsp;<sup>:star:</sup> <sub>Emphasized for rare ease, versatility, productivity, and robustness.
 Besides synchronizing DBs it allowed to seamlessly use/develop LN offline, guarantee messaging, and merge design much simpler than in Git or TFS.</sub>\
 &nbsp;&nbsp;&nbsp;&nbsp;<sup>:raising_hand:</sup> <sub>I can't imagine a newbie installing SharePoint on a notebook and writing the first useful application within a week.</sub>\
 &nbsp;&nbsp;&nbsp;&nbsp;<sup>:moneybag:</sup> <sub>For a $3.5 billion - not a big deal nowadays, while made well before IT procurements had skyrocketed at the end of the 1990s.</sub>\
-&nbsp;&nbsp;&nbsp;&nbsp;<sup>:icecream:</sup> <sub>It's not a secret that IBM gave the cold shoulder to Lotus _laissez-faire_, urging many top devs to go.</sub>
+&nbsp;&nbsp;&nbsp;&nbsp;<sup>:icecream:</sup> <sub>It's not a secret that IBM gave the cold shoulder to Lotus _laissez-faire_, urging many top devs to leave.</sub>

 ## Appendix.
 Alternative history

-You know that Notes had enough downsides to surrender to the rival from Redmond (WA), but let's dream up how "survived" LN may look today.
+Notes had enough downsides to surrender to the rival from Redmond (WA), but let's dream up how "survived" LN could look today.

 + **Storage as a sound object-relational model over IBM DB2**\
 Instead of enclosed and specific Notes Storage Facility (NSF)<sup>💿</sup>